SyneruJDorner/Matcha/README.md

 4. Your username should appear in the top-left corner.
 5. Should apply your preferences to the database.
 6. You should be able to edit everything.
+7. People of the right sexual preferences and likes should appear.
+8. The user should be blocked and reported.
+9. Should be likable and unlickable.
+10. Chat may only appear once both have liked each other.
+11. Chat should be live.